openstf/stf/README.md

 ### Will I have to change battery packs all the time?

-Nope, we've had many devices running since the initial prototype phase about two years ago, and we've only had a single incident so far.
-The battery expanded causing the casing to split from the seams.
-The device itself was working fine and reporting full battery health, but it was discarded due to safety reasons.
+No, not all the time.
+Aside from a single early failure we had within only a few months, all of our devices were doing fine for about two years.
+However, having reached the 2-3 year mark, several devices have started to experience visibly expanded batteries.
+Expanded batteries should be replaced as soon as possible.
+Note that this issue isn't specific to STF, it's just what happens over time.
+You should be prepared to replace the batteries every now and then.
+In any case, we consider 2 years per battery pack to be fairly good value for a device lab.

-Devices should be allowed to turn their screens off when idle, which is what we are doing.
-All of our devices report perfect battery health so far.
+You should set up your devices so that the display is allowed to turn off entirely after a short timeout.
+30 seconds or so should do just fine, STF will wake it up when necessary.
+Otherwise you risk reducing the lifetime of your device.

-Note that you may have a problem if your USB hubs are unable to both provide enough power and support the data connection at the same time.
+Note that you may have a problem if your USB hubs are unable to both provide enough power for charging and support a data connection at the same time (data connections require power, too).
 This can cause a device to stop charging when being used, resulting in many charging cycles.
 If this happens you will just need to [get a better USB hub](#recommended-hardware).

 ### Is the system secure?